| Download Jade - template engine Jade is a high performance template engine heavily influenced by Haml

 li.last: a(href='#') baz

-The case statement takes the following form:
+<a name="a6-8"/> Case The case statement takes the following form: html

 body